petehanssens/serverlessdays-anz/src/news/nearly-time-for-serverlessdays-2019.md

-# It's nearly time for ServerlessDays London 2019!
+# It's nearly time for ServerlessDays ANZ 2019!

-London is the home of the Global ServerlessDays movement and this conference has shown the appetite for Serverless is growing here.
+ANZ is the home of the Global ServerlessDays movement and this conference has shown the appetite for Serverless is growing here.

 In 2017, when we started it was simply called JeffConf, and we managed to get 120 of us crammed into St Johns church in Hoxton in 6 weeks.
 In just 2 short years, we've moved venue to Imperial College, and are going to be pushing around 350 to 400 people, with some of the best speakers from around the world.